Overview of Dental specialty training

 You'll usually be told which posts are available for your chosen specialty after the application closing date.
 Later in the recruitment process you'll be asked to put the available posts in order of preference.

-All dental programmes are organised nationally by a lead Health Education England (HEE) local office on behalf of all local offices across the UK.
+All dental programmes are organised nationally by a lead NHS England Local Office on behalf of all local offices across the UK.

-This means that you complete 1 online application per specialty and state your preferred geographical location or locations.
+This means that you complete one online application per specialty and state your preferred geographical location or locations.

 National recruitment rounds